oasis-tcs/openc2-jadn/jadn-v2.0.md

 ### 4.2.4 General Type Options

-The TypeOptions applicable to all core types are:
+The TypeOptions applicable to all core types are shown in Table 4-10:

+###### Table 4-10: General Type Options

 | ID   | Chr | Type    | Name      | Description                                        |
 |------|:---:|---------|-----------|----------------------------------------------------|